In 30 seconds

 Are there any side effects of Tongkat Ali?

-At clinical doses (100–400mg/day), Tongkat Ali has a good safety profile across trials lasting 4 weeks to 9 months.
+Across the cited trials, no serious adverse events were reported at 100–400mg/day over 4 weeks to 9 months, but the evidence is limited and EFSA’s 2021 assessment raised genotoxicity concerns.
 Minor side effects can include restlessness, insomnia (if taken late in the day), and mild digestive discomfort.
 EFSA flagged genotoxicity concerns at extremely high rat doses (2000mg/kg), but human clinical trials at standard doses reported no serious adverse events.
 Men on blood pressure medication, anticoagulants, or diabetes drugs should consult their GP before use.

 The Bottom Line: Is Tongkat Ali Worth It for UK Men Over 40?